Anthony R. Suarez

-Anthony R. Suarez (born 1967) is a New Jersey attorney and has served as Mayor of Ridgefield, New Jersey since 2004.
+Anthony R. Suarez (born 1967) is a New Jersey attorney who served as Mayor of Ridgefield, New Jersey from 2004 to 2023.
+He was appointed to a judgeship on the New Jersey Superior Court in 2023.

 Biography

-Suarez was born in Englewood, New Jersey and was raised in Ridgefield.
+Suarez was born in Englewood, New Jersey, and was raised in nearby Ridgefield.
 He graduated from Ridgefield Memorial High School in 1984.
 He then attended Saint Peter's College in Jersey City, graduating with a B.A. degree in 1988.
 He received a J.D. degree from Fordham University School of Law in 1993.

 He was admitted to the New Jersey Bar in 1993 and the New York Bar in 1994.
-He is currently an attorney at the Fort Lee law firm Dario Yacker Suarez & Albert.
+He has been an attorney at the Fort Lee law firm Dario Yacker Suarez & Albert.

 Suarez was elected to the Ridgefield Borough Council in 1998, and was reelected to the Council in 2001.
 He was elected mayor in 2003 and was reelected in 2007.
 He is the first elected Latino mayor in the history of Bergen County and the second Democratic mayor in the history of Ridgefield.